What Is a Commercial and Industrial (C&I) Loan?

 Great ideas for growing your business need funding and Commercial and Industrial loans are a great way to fund that expansion.
 Commercial and Industrial Loans (called C&I loans) are loans to businesses (not to individuals).
 They are usually short-term loans, with collateral required.
 The loan rates are tied to the prime rate or LIBOR.

 Why have C&I loans become so popular?
 According to American Banker, "Bank lending is especially important for smaller businesses that are unable to fund investment by issuing bonds or stock."
-Because they are short-term, these loans are used primarily for working capital or purchase of capital equipment for startup or expansion, not including real estate.
+Because they are short-term, these loans are used primarily for working capital or purchase of capital equipment for startup or expansion.

 C&I Loans Pros and Cons

-C&I loans are popular because it is easier to take on debt by getting a business loan than it is to have equity investors.
+C&I loans are popular because it is easier to finance business growth with debt than with equity.
+Financing with debt takes less time and it doesn't involve adding shareholders.
 It takes a great deal of time and money to gather up investors, and having investors means having someone else looking over your shoulder.

 Financing growth and expansion by using debt—a C&I loan—can be done quickly if you have the necessary collateral and loan application documents.
 The disadvantage of debt is that it must be paid off, and debt service (interest expenses) can be high.
 Your business must continue to pay off the loan, taking away cash needed for operations.